repcaktiw/repcaktiw/README.md

 # Hi, I am repcaktiw 👋

 I'm just starting my coding journey.
 I'm from Poland and I live in Poznań.
 I'm treating coding as a hobby, and I'm trying to learn as much as I can.
 I'm mostly interested in tasks autimatization and web development so I’m trying to get everything connected with this topics right now.
-Currently I'm mainly focusing on Python and JavaScript.
-Currently my main focus is leraning Python.
+Currently my main focus is Python.
 I am trying to write code that helps me with my tasks and daily routines.
 In near future I'd like to jump into backend frameworks (node.js, express I suppose) but I'm also interested into geting basic skills of frontend developmnet.

 ### 🔭 I am Currently Focusing on